it's all trash

 Our swimwear is manufactured in the kindest factory in all of Bali.
 (Seminyak Beach to be precise).
 They’re not only lovely to their workers and pay them three times the national average, but they also provide free health care and a cooked lunch everyday.
 Yum.
 Their working conditions are on par with western standards and have been approved by the Indonesian Government, so you know they’re legit.
 Plus each worker also receives double wages for any overtime they do.

-The factory we work with has a zero-waste policy and they use biodegradable bags to ship the swimwear to me in the UK.
+The factory we work with has a zero-waste policy and they use biodegradable bags to ship the swimwear to us in the UK.
 Any fabric scraps are donated to local charity-based groups and they make monthly donations to Bali Streets Mums, a charity devoted to the welfare of women and children in Bali who make their living scavenging rubbish dumps.

 It’s recyclable (mostly)